YourHacktivist/AirSafe/README.md

 To continue, click on **More info**, then click **Run anyway**.

+## Disclaimer

+AirSafe is an open-source tool designed to raise awareness and facilitate the detection of potentially suspicious devices on a local network.
+It does not guarantee exhaustive or certain identification of hidden cameras or surveillance equipment.
+The user remains solely responsible for how the tool is used and for interpreting its results.
+AirSafe cannot be held liable for false positives, false negatives, or any use beyond its intended purpose.

 ## Contribute

 We welcome contributions !
 If you have ideas for new features, bug fixes, or improvements, please feel free to open an issue or submit a pull request.